 So, when I had the opportunity to take a local market tour and cooking class in Lima, I signed up out of curiosity more than anything else.
 However, when I arrived at the market I was pleasantly surprised to see vegetables other than corn and potatoes, and also a huge amount of seafood.
 Learning about the ingredients that make up Peru’s national dish, Ceviche, and then having the opportunity to taste it, had me sold instantly.
 I loved the fresh fish, refreshing flavours, and the abundance of chilli and coriander.
 Hey, if I only ate one dish in Peru, I’d have been happy eating that one.

-However, as I travelled outside of Lima – to the country’s northern coastline, central highlands, and tropical rainforests – I discovered that there a lot more to the country’s cuisine than simply ceviche.
+However, as I travelled outside of Lima – to the country’s northern coastline, central highlands, and tropical rainforests – I discovered that there is a lot more to the country’s cuisine than simply ceviche.
 Peru’s cuisine is as diverse, exciting, and beautiful as its landscapes – so much so that I couldn’t resist dedicating a whole post to the country’s culinary delights.
+Peruvian food really surprised me – in such a good way!

-Obviously, being a non-meat eater, I cannot comment on how the cuisine fares for all you carnivores out there (however Stu tells me that Alpaca is incredibly tasty; he ordered it at every available opportunity!), which is why this post is entitled “A Pescetarian’s Guide to the Best Dishes of Peru”.
+Obviously, being a non-meat eater, I cannot comment on how the cuisine fares for all you carnivores out there (however Stu tells me that Alpaca is incredibly tasty; he ordered it at every available opportunity!), which is why this post is entitled “A Pescetarian’s Guide to the Best Peruvian Food”.
 But don’t worry if you don’t eat fish either, there are plenty of vegetarian dishes to be enjoyed here too – read on!

-So, here they are, in all their unadulterated glory (including photographs to set your taste buds a tingling) – the best (in my opinion of course) dishes of Peru and where to eat them:
+So, here they are, in all their unadulterated glory (including photographs to set your taste buds a tingling) – the best (in my opinion of course) Peruvian food and where to eat it:

 Ensalada de Quinua, Don Paco, Cajamarca